 Since then, Relay For Life has become the largest fundraising event for cancer in the world.
 Celebrated by more than 4 million people in over 20 countries, this inspirational overnight event empowers and unites local communities to fight cancer.

-Relay For Life began in Bermuda when Bermuda Cancer and Health Centre volunteer Ron Spencer III, lost his mother to cancer in 2008.
-That loss propelled Ron on a nonstop path to bring Relay For Life to Bermuda.
-In 2013 Bermuda became the 23rd Country approved as a Global Relay Partner and in May 2014, we celebrated our first Relay For Life event where over 2,500 members of our community came together and raised over $450,000!
-Since that first year, the event has raised over $2.5 million in total.
-97% of the dollars raised goes towards funding Bermuda Cancer and Health Centre’s radiation therapy initiative.
-The other 3% support Global Relay For Life's cancer control initiatives worldwide.
+Bermuda resident, Ron Spencer III lost his mother to cancer in 2008.
+This brought Ron to Deborah Titterton Naraway at Bermuda Cancer and Health Centre.
+In 2013 Bermuda became the 23rd country approved as a Global Relay Partner and in May 2014, we celebrated our first Relay For Life event where over 2,500 members of our community came together and raised over $450,000!
+Since that first year, the event has raised over $2.3 million partially funding the new radiation therapy unit and now support providing equal access to Centre services.